faragon/libsrt/README.md

 * Compatibility
   * C99 (and later) compatible (requiring alloca() function)
   * C++11 (and later) compatible (requiring alloca() function)
-  * CPU-aware: little and big endian CPU support (middle/mixed/PDP endian is not supported), aligned memory accesses
+  * Endian-safe: the library works with any CPU endianess (tested with little and big endian, but it should work with other modes, e.g. with PDP endianess -not tested-)
   * POSIX builds (Linux, BSD's) require GNU Make (e.g. on FreeBSD use 'gmake' instead of 'make')

 Generic disadvantages/limitations